software-patterns/workshop/quotations.md

 > The Buddha, the Godhead, resides quite as comfortably in the circuits of a digital computer or the gears of a cycle transmission as he does at the top of a mountain or in the petals of a flower.
 To think otherwise is to demean the Buddha—which is to demean oneself.

+**p.
+32**

+> The shop was a different scene from the ones I remembered.
+The mechanics, who had once all seemed like ancient veterans, now looked like children.
+A radio was going full blast and they were clowning around and talking and seemed not to notice me.
+When one of them finally came over he barely listened to the piston slap before saying, "Oh yeah.
+Tappets."
+>
+> Tappets?
+I should have known then what was coming.
+>
+> [. . .]
+>
+> After the third overhaul two months later they replaced the cylinders, put in oversize main carburetor jets, retarded the timing to make it run as coolly as possible and told me, "Don't run it fast."
+>
+> It was covered with grease and did not start.

+**p.
+34**

+> At 5 P.M. or whenever their eight hours were in, you knew they would cut it off and not have another thought about their work.
+They were already trying not to have any thoughts about their work *on* the job.
+In their own way they were achieving the same thing John and Sylvia were, living with technology without really having anything to do with it. [. . .]
+They were involved in it but not in such a way as to care.

+**p.
+35**

+> When you want to hurry something, that means you no longer care about it and want to get on to other things.